Franz Heeke, Muenster (Germany)

 As may be seen, there is a remarkable difference in the shaking- pattern of Jupiter and Saturn.
 The eccentric motion of Saturn is rather smooth, that of Jupiter more turbulent.
 This should show up in the surface structure of these planets and seems to be reflected in Jupiter's more turbulent surface (Red Spot, differential rotation etc.).

-Celestial bodies have a natural tendency to contract under influence of self- gravity.
+Celestial bodies have a tendency to contract under influence of self- gravity.
 This process is being opposed by centrifugal forces in case of a rotating body.
 The rapidly spinning giant planets, as a consequence, can be expected to have a rather low mean density.
-Data in Table 2 suggest, that for planets a distinct relationship exists between equatorial velocity, escape- or orbital velocity (mass), mean density, and ellipticity.
+Data in Table 2 ( Figure-2 ) indicate, that for planets a distinct relationship exists between equatorial velocity, escape- or orbital velocity (mass), mean density, and ellipticity.
 The faster a planet rotates, the lower is its mean density.

-Moons, by controlling the rotation of their parent planet, are in this way also affecting its mean density and shape.
+Moons, by controlling the rotation of their parent planet, are in this way also controlling its mean density and shape.
 That relationship can be expected to prevail in principle also in case of planets and sun and other stars.
-This means, that sun's diameter and mean density are changing, whenever sun's rotation is speeding up or slowing down during the course of solar cycles.
+This means, that sun's diameter and mean density are changing (with it the solar constant), whenever sun's rotation is speeding up or slowing down during the course of solar cycles.

 New ideas about the origin and structure of our solar system will come up, once it can be proven, that the planets are indeed driving and controlling the rotation of our sun:

-Our solar system, according to prevailing theories, was formed out of a rotating nebular disk (nebular hypothesis).
-Sun, planets and moons are supposed to have been formed from the same nebular material, coming into being at about the same time.
+Our solar system, according to prevailing theories, was formed out of a rotating nebular disk (Kant-Laplace nebular hypothesis).
+Sun, planets and moons are supposed to have formed from the same nebular material.
 However, these theories have problems with explaining the distribution of angular momentum.
-Our sun holds about 99,9 % of the total mass, but in its rotation less than 1 % of solar system's total angular momentum, Refs - .
+Our sun holds about 99,9 % of the total mass, but in its rotation less than 1 % of solar system's total angular momentum - ( Refs ).
 This implies under prevailing theories, that sun must have lost most of its initial angular momentum to the planets and moons.
 How this could have happened, is difficult to explain.

 We know, that man made satellites can leave our solar system, ending up perhaps in another star system.
 In a similar way also larger natural celestial bodies might travel from one star system to another.
 Mass loss of a star, for instance, may reduce its gravitational attraction to an extent, that outer planets or moons can leave the system, wandering around in universe till joining another system.